HavardNJ/boardcad-le/user_guide.md

 compared between boards by loading a ghost board, when G is pressed the curvature of both the current board and the ghost board are shown (if 'show curvature' is selected).
-* If you have zoomed in close and want to see how your changes affect the greater picture, you can click the spot check button or space bar to view the entire board, when you let go it returns to the previous zoom.

 ## SETTING